Inspector Avinash

-Inspector Avinash is a 2023 Hindi-language action crime thriller web series written and directed by Neeraj Pathak.
+Inspector Avinash is an Indian Hindi-language action crime thriller web series written and directed by Neerraj Pathak.
 It stars Randeep Hooda, Urvashi Rautela, Amit Sial, Shalin Bhanot, Rahul Mittra, Zakir Hussain, Ayeesha S. Aiman, Zohaeb Farooqui, Bidita Bag, Pravin Sisodia, Rajneesh Duggal, Ajay Chaudhary and others.

 Plot

 Based on true events and life of UP super-cop Avinash Mishra, the series revolves around the life of Mishra who was powered to stop the crimes in the state.
 The Home Minister of the state orders to form STF following a threat of contract killing of the Chief-Minister of the state by the dreaded gangster Prakash Shukla.
 Avinash Mishra heads the STF team and starts war against the gangsters.